-The House of the Muses forms part of the Garden Houses.
-It was excavated at the end of 1939.
-The house is situated in the east part of this complex, facing Via delle Volte Dipinte and the House of the Painted Vaults (III,V,1).
+The House of the Muses was excavated at the end of 1939.
+It forms part of the Garden Houses, and was situated in the east part of this complex, facing Via delle Volte Dipinte and the House of the Painted Vaults (III,V,1).
 It is the largest dwelling in the complex, and not a medianum-apartment, but rather a domus, an elite dwelling.
 The status of the inhabitants is stressed by the fact that the architecture focuses on an inner courtyard and ignores the communal garden of the Garden Houses: the garden could be seen only and with difficulty through a window in the relatively unimportant room 11.
 In front of the building is a wide sidewalk, bordered by travertine stones.
 There are two independent shops, 17 and 18.
 In the north wall of 18 a cult niche was hacked out, in which vague traces of a painted figure can be seen.
 The door leading to vestibule 1 was framed by brick pilasters supporting a lost entablature.
 To the north of the vestibule is a kitchen with a basin (3).
 A door was planned in the east wall, as in room 19, but blocked during or shortly after the erection of the building.
 There is another basin in the adjacent room, 4.
 To the south is a staircase that could only be reached from the vestibule (20).
 The upper stories could also be reached via an external staircase in the west part (12-13).
 The rooms of the building are organized around a courtyard with a porticus (2).
 Room 10 may have been a dining room.
 Room 15 is the largest room of the house and may be called a tablinum flanked by two alae (14, 16).
 In the entrance are two piers in antis supporting brick arches.
 Originally it had a wooden roof, like all the other rooms, but piers were added later in the corners, to support a cross-vault.
 Room 5 must have had a special status, in view of the nature and quality of the paintings.
 Rooms 5 and 15 form the main axis of the building.
 In the north walls of rooms 4, 5 and 6 are windows.
 Rooms 8 and 9 are set apart behind corridor 7.
 They had a private character and were presumably bedrooms.
 In the north wall of 8 and between 8 and 9 are windows.
 The corridor had a door leading to the outside.
 All rooms have black-and-white geometric mosaics, with the exception of kitchen 3 and the courtyard, that has a white mosaic.
 To the north of room 3, outside the house, a corridor connects the street with the area behind a row of shops on the Cardo degli Aurighi.
 The entrance of the corridor seems to have been blocked by two chains, suspended from hooks inserted in four small, travertine stones.
 On the brick pier to the right is the graffito CONTIQUERE, most likely the beginning of the first verse of the second book of Vergilius' Aeneid: Conticuere omnes intentique ora tenebant, "A general silence fell, and all gave ear". |

 Plan of the house.
 After SO I. |